sroelants/simbelmyne/IDEAS.md

 - [✓] Yield killers in a fifo way (easy, since we "rotate" the moves out)
 - [ ] Have "short moves" and "long moves", where the long move includes extra information (like the moved piece), so we can index all of our history table using long moves instead.
+(This essentially becomes our `HistIndex`.)
 - [=] Performance tweaks in hot loops:
       - [✓] Transmute between enums and integers, instead of lookups
       - [✓] forego bounds checks